butla/mountepy/README.rst

 - Planned features in the road map below.
   If you have suggestions, just post them as Github issues.
   Pull requests are also welcome :)

-Mountepy actually works by managing HTTP service processes, including that of Mountebank.
-Thanks to that you no longer need that "start X before running the tests" for your application.
-No. Your tests start "X", it's put up or down only when it needs to and as many times as you need.

 I recommend Pytest for elastic composition of service process test fixtures.
 Your process may start once per test suite, once per test,